MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (November 04, 2020)

 - [AdExplorer v1.50](~/downloads/adexplorer.md)
-This release of AdExplorer, an Active Directory (AD) viewer and editor, adds support for exporting data from the "Compare" dialog and also includes AMD64 and ARM64 versions.
+This release of AdExplorer, an Active Directory (AD) viewer and editor, adds support for exporting data from the "Compare" dialog and is now available for x64 and ARM64.

 - [Disk Usage (DU) v1.62](~/downloads/du.md)
-This new release of Disk Usage, a tool for viewing disk usage information, now also accounts for the MFT (Master File Table), doesn't have the MAX_PATH limitation anymore and also runs on ARM64 processors.
+This release of Disk Usage (DU), a tool for viewing disk usage information, now also accounts for the MFT (Master File Table), removes the MAX_PATH limitation and is now available for ARM64.

 ### What's New (October 15, 2020)